• What is Groundwater?

 In simplest terms, groundwater is the water present beneath the Earth's surface.
 Pretty straightforward, right?
 It's stored in porous soil, rock, and sediment called an aquifer.

-So, how does the water get in the ground to begin with?
+So, how does the water get in the ground

 When it rains, soil absorbs rainwater.
 The rainwater travels deep underground until it hits an existing water table or impermeable barrier.
 This is how it becomes part of an aquifer.
 Here’s a quick mental image: